tolks11/tolks_blog/_data/blog/2021-09-02-nfts-digital-leverage-and-the-long-tail-of-crypto-adoption.md

 title: 'NFTs, Digital Leverage, Gaming and the Long Tail of Crypto Adoption'
 metaDescription: >-
-  Accessing the current and future state of NFTs, what they enable, and how the combination of gaming and NFTs will on board a billion + new crypto users.
+  Accessing the current and future state of NFTs, what they enable, and how the combination of gaming and NFTs will on board a billion+ new crypto users.
 thumbnail: /assets/nfts_cover.jpeg
 ---
 The catalyst behind broad crypto adoption has been speculated on since before the first genesis block of any chain was mined.
 One of the first examples of this was Hal Finney, a BTC and crypto pioneer, in an email sent in 1993.
 Hal wrote, "We're buying and selling 'cryptographic trading cards'.
 Fans of cryptography will love these fascinating examples of the cryptographic arts.
 Notice the fine way the bit patterns fit together - a mix of one-way functions and digital signatures, along with random blinding.
 What a perfect conversation piece to be treasured and show to your friends and family...They come in all kinds of varieties, from the common 1's, to the rarer 50's, all the way up to the seldom-seen 1000's. "  With the obvious benefit of hindsight, we can map this concept directly to the explosive growth of NFTs (non-fungible tokens) today.
 Fittingly, I think NFTs will usher in widespread crypto adoption.
-While NFTs could be distilled down to a single sentence (NFTs are interoperable, programmable, verifiable representations of digital objects), the practicality and implementation this enables leaves infinite possibilities.
+While NFTs could be distilled down to a single sentence (NFTs are interoperable, programmable, verifiable representations of digital items), the practicality and implementation this enables leaves infinite possibilities.
 The two core NFT use cases I think will lead to massive secular growth are digital leverage and gaming.

 ![Hal finney explaining one of the earliest concepts of NFTs](/assets/hal_finney.png)

 ## Digital Leverage

-Over the past several years (drastically increased by COVID-19), being digitally native is now an expectation.
-Everything and everyone from companies and brands of all sizes, to any form of organization to individual people are consistently improving their digital presence.
-What is new, is the realization and experimentation with digital leverage.
+Over the past several years (drastically increased by COVID-19), being digitally native has become an expectation.
+Everything and everyone from companies and brands of all sizes, to any form of organization, to individuals are consistently improving and monetizing their digital presence.
+What this has enabled is the realization and experimentation with digital leverage; recently dramatically enhanced by NFTs.
 Digital leverage can be summarized with an excerpt from an excellent [post](https://j.mirror.xyz/) by John Palmer where he says, "for entire broad categories of software, if an application doesn't recognize that people hold inventories, it won't be compelling to users.
 As we move into the future, more people on the Internet will be accumulating their own inventories of digital objects and won't want to spend time in software that forces them to 'start over'".
-NFTs, and crypto broadly, enable interoperable composability that we're just beginning to explore.
+NFTs, and crypto broadly, are drastically expanding the interoperable nature of these "inventories" that we're just beginning to explore.

+Ownership and scalability are the two core components of digital leverage.

-Digital leverage applied to the ownership that he is referring to, i.e. if I can't bring my digital assets (inventory) to new software/internet things then forget it and you're operating a disadvantage going forward.
+Core component of ownership here is applied through the lens of composability.
+I.E. as NFTs continuously allow us, for the first time, to truly own digital items.
+Companies, games, ecosystems, social networks not applying this fall behind as inventories increase, demand for composability of digital assets increases, which creates new inventories-- massive flywheel effect --> digital leverage applied to the ownership that he is referring to, i.e. if I can't bring my digital assets (inventory) to new software/internet companies or services then  you're operating at a disadvantage going forward.

-Can't port game assets in the future, no go

-Can't transfer ownership of digital item, no go

-Can't port followers/likes/accomplishments etc., no go
+* Inability to transfer digital items and in-game assets, game ecosystem TAM and users becomes increasingly difficult to grow as no one will want to operate inside a closed environment (already seeing this with API access, open source code, etc.)
+* Inability to transport followers/likes/accomplishments etc., ecosystem won't benefit from network effects already established along with the inability to integrate with future web 3.0 social media and community based things
+* Inability to compose with established games and organizations and not allowing users to build on top of your ecosystem drastically limits the upside potential moving forward

 Digital presence/ownership worth more than physical at scale and ability to leverage marginal cost increase in producing more goods (think software at scale)

+SCALABILITY through traditional internet distribution models and reach that NFTs and digital assets, specifically in the crypto ecosystem, have.
+24/7 global access that allows

+Think of press coverage of Visa buying an NFT as another form of digital leverage.
+The scale and distribution that entailed isn't possible in the physical/non-crypto world.
+Operate on a global, 24/7 level where people would rather flex a profile picture worth 500k than buy a new house partly because one's addressable market is n of family and friends and the other is n of the user base of platforms where it is displayed.
+Digital Leverage creates unparalleled operating scale where digital items \~should\~ be worth more than physical items.

 Recently seen the value in digital presence and marketing after witnessing digital business models become more valuable than physical stores.
 Digital goods operate in the same comparison where the TAM is infinitely more vast than the physical world due to obvious constraints that don't apply online.

 Digital leverage also creates access, community, and identity.
 We're already seeing the beginning of what leveraging a NFT (in this case as a profile picture can enable).
 Whether it's cryptopunks, BAYC (Bored Ape yacht Club), or some other PfP (Profile Picture), you are immediately welcomed into that specific community and sometimes even granted access to Discord servers, community get togethers, etc.  This trend is not new and has existed as long as humans have.
 Whether it's religion, profile pictures, sports fandom, niche interests, politics, country flags, etc. there is a community you belong to.
 This is exacerbated in the Web 3.0 and NFT realm through the combination of skin in the game and true ownership.
-Buying an NFT to participate in a community has real economic costs compared to putting a hashtag or flag emoji in your bio.
+Buying an NFT to participate in a community has real economic costs compared to putting a hashtag or flag emoji in your bio, but with that come the benefits of Discord, Telegram groups, and even exclusively communities where ownership levels of certain digital assets are required for access.
 NFTs and PfPs create digital leverage in the fact that you can access these communities and participate in the economic growth and expansion of said community along with the other members.

+Finish with Axie example of scaling their revenue and leading into further discussion of NFT games and their models, expansion and trading/ownership of NFTs

 ## Gaming & the M Word